 The confusion with a comet and this cluster is not a new one.
 In the late 1700s, Charles Messier gave this object the number 41 on his list of “objects to avoid.”
 He was a comet hunter who wanted others to realize that this object, which looks like a comet, really isn’t.

-Giovanni Batista Hodierna is said to have discovered M41 sometime before 1654, but it may have been known to individuals with particularly good vision throughout human history.
+Giovanni Battista Hodierna is said to have discovered M41 sometime before 1654, but it may have been known to individuals with particularly good vision throughout human history.
 The cluster – whose true diameter in space covers about 25 light-years – contains about 100 stars including several red giants.

 Like most open star clusters of this type, it is relatively young – probably between 190 and 240 million years old.
-By contrast, our sun is thought to be four-and-a-half billion years old.
+By contrast, our sun is thought to be 4 1/2 billion years old.

 At mid-northern latitudes, Sirius and M41 stay out until roughly 3 a.m. local time.

 So enjoy Orion, the star Sirius and M41 on these cold winter evenings.
 There are over 100 of the so-called Messier objects or M-objects known today.
 Today’s amateur astronomers consider them among the most prized objects to be viewed through binoculars and small telescopes.
 Here’s a list of M-objects.
 Advanced amateurs can observe them all and can earn a Messier certificate from the Astronomical League.